-Additionally, the bill includes an appropriation of funds from the workforce development fund to support the report's preparation and associated staff costs.
-The commissioner of labor and industry is authorized to enter into interagency agreements to facilitate the transfer of these funds for the report's expenses.
+Additionally, the bill appropriates funds from the workforce development fund to support the creation of the Misclassification Fraud Impact Report, with a specified amount for fiscal year 2026 and a base amount for fiscal year 2028.
+The commissioner of labor and industry is authorized to enter into agreements with other state agencies to facilitate the transfer of these funds for the report's associated costs.
 This legislative effort aims to enhance understanding and address the implications of worker misclassification in Minnesota.

 Statutes affected: